Choosing a Dentist

 Your dentist should be willing to discuss fees and payment plans in advance of treatment.

 Be open and frank when consulting your dentist.
 Do not try to establish your own diagnosis.
 Let your dentist evaluate your particular health situation and give him all the information he needs.
-Then discuss the possible treatment plans suggested for your particular case.
+Then discuss the possible treatment plans suggested for your specific case.